harrypmdev/online-book-reader/README.md

 - The home page provides a simple and welcoming landing page for new users.
 Returning authenticated users are redirected to the dashboard, where they can immediately access their books.
 - Two 'call to action' buttons are presented - 'Get Started' and 'About Us'.
-These invites users who already know about the site and want to register to do so right away, and users who need more information to easily access it.
+This invites users who already know about the site and want to register to do so right away, and users who need more information to easily access it.
 - Only a title, single image and two buttons are shown as to not overwhelm the user with information and keep a modern, minimalist design that reflects good UX practices.